 Rye and Caraway Variation

-- Substitute 2 cups rye flour for the whole-wheat flour.
-Use 4 tablespoons caraway seeds instead of onion or other seeds.
+- You can substitute 2 cups rye flour for the whole-wheat flour and use 4 tablespoons caraway seeds instead of onion or other seeds.

 Recipe Testers Reviews

 I LOVE Bagels.
 I LOVE to make bagels.
 For me, one of the truly wonderful things about making bread, especially bagels, is the traditional ritual of kneading and resting the dough, letting it rise, shaping it, baking it, and finally eating it.
 It’s a very relaxing and therapeutic endeavor that anyone should find rewarding.
 This is a VERY good bagel.
 The crust became very shiny and almost crisp and the crumb was chewy, as a bagel should be.

 This recipe calls for the standard method of boiling the shaped dough for a couple of minutes, but what I found interesting is the use of molasses and baking powder as opposed to the standard baking soda.

 I found these to be much better when they were allowed to cool.
 I made this recipe twice.
 The second time I halved the recipe, which also worked quite nicely.

 This was an elaborate recipe but well worth the effort.
 The recipe produced 40 melt-in-your-mouth bagels.
 I used sesame and nigella seeds on my bagels.